-- Paved Trails 116 Miles

-- Unpaved Trails 46 Miles

-- Bike Boulevards 10+ Miles
+- Bike Boulevards 8 Miles

-- Bike Lanes 202 Miles
+- Bike Lanes 206 Miles

+- Multi-use Trails 163 Miles

-- Bike Routes 78 Miles
+- Bike Routes 81 Miles

 - Intersection Improvements 87

-- Grade-separated Crossings 16
+- Grade-separated Crossings 15

-A complete listing of these projects and a map of the complete build-out of the Bikeways & Trails Facility Plan is included as part of Appendix A, Full Report of Proposed Facilities.
+A complete listing of these projects is included reporting Appendix A. A map of the complete build-out of the Bikeways & Trails Facility Plan is also included in the back of this report.